-Always come to a complete stop before shifting into or out of P (Park).
-Make sure the gearshift is securely latched in P (Park).
+Always come to a complete stop before shifting into P (Park).
+Make sure the gearshift lever is securely latched in P (Park).
 This position locks the transmission and prevents the rear wheels from turning.

-Always set the parking brake fully and make sure the gearshift is securely latched in P (Park).
+Always set the parking brake fully and make sure the gearshift is latched in P (Park).
+Turn off the ignition whenever you leave your vehicle.